Linda Kay Manns

-Linda Kay Manns (formerly Snyder; née Fickus; July 4, 1965 – August 19, 2008), was the first Miss Alaska Teen USA in 1983, the year the Miss Teen USA pageant debuted.
-She appeared in the 1983 Miss Teen USA Pageant telecast from Lakeland, Florida and was a press favorite.
+Linda Kay Manns (formerly Snyder; née Fickus; July 4, 1965 – August 19, 2008) was the first Miss Alaska Teen USA in 1983.
+She appeared in the first Miss Teen USA Pageant in 1983, which was telecasted from Lakeland, Florida, and was a press favorite.

 Born in Fairbanks, Alaska, United States, to William and Lillian Fickus, she was crowned at age 17.
 She spent much of her childhood growing up on a ranch in the southern foothills of the Brooks Range in the Alaskan "bush".
 She was the third child of four, and the second daughter in the family to win a state pageant title.
-Her older sister, Mrs. Deborah Luper was Miss Alaska USA in 1980.
+Her older sister, Deborah, was Miss Alaska USA in 1980.

-Following her year as Miss Alaska Teen USA, she began a career in business & government that ultimately led to political appointments by Alaska Governor Frank Murkowski, who she served as Deputy Director of Boards & Commissions, and as Special Assistant.
-She also served in Governor Sarah Palin's Fairbanks office, was president of a local Republican Women's Club, and was a member of the Rotary Club.
+Following her year as Miss Alaska Teen USA, she began a career in business and government that ultimately led to political appointments by Alaska Governor Frank Murkowski, whose she served as deputy director of boards and commissions, and as special assistant.
+She also served in Governor Sarah Palin's Fairbanks office, was president of a local Republican Women's Club, and a member of the Rotary Club.
 Prior to her death, she appeared as a special guest at the 2007 Miss Alaska Teen USA pageant.